 The freely available Fraunhofer ADM Info Tool is a software utility that provides support in creating profile-conform ADM metadata.
 Its conformance check framework runs input ADM metadata against an exhaustive set of checks derived from the MPEG-H ADM Profile, gathering detailed reports of any encountered conformance issues and providing information on how to resolve them.

 With the MPEG-H Conversion Tool, Fraunhofer offers a simple one-click solution for converting existing Dolby Atmos BWF/ADM files into the MPEG-H Production Format.
 The tool is available as part of the MPEG-H Authoring Suite (MAS).

 Fraunhofer IIS offers Production Tools, bundled in the MPEG-H Authoring Suite.
-The Suite consists of the MPEG-H Authoring Plug-in (MHAPi) version 3.5 and the standalone MPEG-H Authoring Tool (MHAT) version 3.5.
+The suite consists of the MPEG-H Authoring Plug-in (MHAPi), the standalone MPEG-H Authoring Tool (MHAT) and the MPEG-H Conversion Tool (MCO).

 Register here for a download of the MPEG-H Authoring Suite

 Other options for producing MPEG-H include the New Audio Technology Spatial Audio Designer and Blackmagic DaVinci Resolve Studio for post-production workflows, as well as the Linear Acoustic AMS and the Jünger MMA Hardware for live production with MPEG-H Audio.

 The MPEG-H Authoring Suite (MAS) is a set of tools that make the production of MPEG-H Audio content easier, faster, more intuitive, and more powerful.
 They support the recently published MPEG-H ADM Profile, as well as binaural monitoring for immersive audio reproduction over headphones.